 Vaccination

 Most common prophylactic vaccines do not prevent blood donation.
-Vaccines that are safe with regard to donation include coronavirus vaccine, pneumococcal vaccine and vaccines against whooping cough, influenza, tetanus, diphtheria, polio, hepatitis A and tick-borne encephalitis.
+Vaccines that are safe with regard to donation include coronavirus vaccine, pneumococcal vaccine and vaccines against whooping cough, influenza, tetanus, diphtheria, polio, shingles, hepatitis A and tick-borne encephalitis.

 Also, possible strong reactions to the vaccination (severe pain, fever or rash) mean you have to wait for two days after the symptoms have ended before you can donate blood.